HrishitDas/HrishitDas.github.io/README.md

 This site serves as my digital portfolio, showcasing:

-- 🧠 Skills in Robotics, AI, and Embedded Systems
+- 🧠 Skills in Dancing, Acting, Photography
-- 🛠️ Projects in Home Automation, UAVs, and Real-Time Systems
+- 🛠️ Projects in Short Films and TV Serials
-- 📝 Publications and research work
+- 📝 Short Films made by me and Photographs
-- 🎸 A little about me — including my passion for music and innovation
+- 🎸 A little about me — including my passion for dancing and acting.

 ## 🚀 Features